Presentation

 A clear, confident voice has the power to transform ordinary speech into something memorable.
 While many professionals focus on refining their words, research by Albert Mehrabian suggests that spoken communication relies far more on tone, voice, and body language than the actual words used.
 Only 7% of feelings and attitudes are conveyed through words, while 38% come from vocal tone and 55% from body language.
 This means that how you speak—your inflection, projection, and resonance—has a far greater impact on how your message is received than what you say.

 However, many professionals, including teachers, sales representatives, and public speakers, experience vocal strain and fatigue, especially after extended speaking engagements.
 Without proper vocal support, clarity and endurance suffer, making it harder to engage an audience.
-Incorporating vocal exercises for speaking into your routine can strengthen the voice, reduce strain, and ensure that every word carries the confidence and authority needed to leave a lasting impression.
+Incorporating vocal exercises for speaking into your routine can strengthen the voice, reduce strain, and ensure that every word carries the confidence and authority needed to make a lasting impression.

 Mechanics of the Voice